Tetnuldi Ski Resort Georgia

 Nearby Ski Area

 Right on the doorstep of Mestia, a small ski resort is set in amongst the forests called Hatsvali.
-There is accommodation at the ski lift base.
+There is accommodation at the mid-mountain ski lift base, but it too isolated to be of real appeal.
 The skiable vertical is around 500m on cold north-aspect terrain & is perfect for snowy blizzard days.
 The locals may discourage you from going to Hatsvali, don't listen to them.
-From all reports it is great fun in fresh snow.
+It is great fun in fresh snow. it also has a new gondola serving the ski terrain.

 Review